hvo7/dota2predictor/README.md

 ## Data Collection

 The project first web scrapes data from past personal match statistics from [stratz.com](https://stratz.com/dashboard).
-Although initially, I tried using Selenium to automate web scraping match data, I ended up manually inserting each match's HTML for my program to run.
+The automatic_webscraper program creates a dataframe then launches the matches page and filters by Hard Support and Ranked matches.
+The program then opens each match in a new tab and copies the HTML to a txt file.
+The scraper program then take the data and adds it to the dataframe.
+This process is repeated for each match automatically and will take approximately 30-40 min to complete all 401 matches.